 Enable playback controls for music from the phone

-If your app is installed on both the phone and watch, users expect to have remote controls from their watch.
+If your app is installed on both the phone and watch, users expect remote controls from their watch.
 For example, users expect the ability to pause, play, or skip songs from their watch.

 Downloaded content